 Maca and Iodine Content

 Over the past decade plus of using and selling Maca we’ve had only a handful of questions about the iodine content in Maca.
 Interestingly 3 of them have come in the past six months.
-There seems to be a bit of confusion around this topic so we wanted to write this article to help clear it up.
+There seems to be a bit of confusion about maca's iodine content and if it is good for thyroid, so we wanted to write this article to help clear it up.

 What is iodine and why is it important?